Rolv-Apneseth/ps-typer/README.md

-# speed-typer
+# PS Typer

-A Python program used for practicing typing and keeping track of your progress.
+A Python program with a PyQt5 UI used for practicing your typing skills and keeping track of your progress.

 ## Demo